 Executive Compensation represents total compensation (base salary, bonus/incentive, benefits and perquisites) paid to CEOs and senior executives of nonprofit organizations as well as other companies.
 Generally, Executive Compensation packages are designed by a company's Board of Directors, with the specific components of that package typically directed by their Compensation Committee.
 Compensation Consultants are external entity consulted frequently to help design the pay package component that balances between conflicting priorities:

-For 25 years, JER HR Group has acted as independent compensation consultant to hundreds of non-profits, to heir board, compensation committees and management teams.
-We have completed hundreds if executive compensation review in non-profits verticals including health and human services, educational institutions, foundations, associations and other organizations.
-Our senior consultants work with clients in designing or updating their compensation programs.
+For 25 years, JER HR Group has acted as an independent compensation consultant to hundreds of non-profits, to their board, compensation committees and management teams.
+We have completed hundreds of executive compensation review in non-profits including health and human services, educational institutions, foundations, associations and other organizations.
+Our senior consultants continue to work with clients in designing or updating their compensation programs.

 We work closely with our client’s management teams and compensation committees to provide guidance in developing a compensation philosophy and strategy.
 Typically, we follow a process that ensures a well-designed compensation package reflecting this strategy and adhering to regulatory requirements pertaining to:

 JER HR GROUP ROLE IN EXECUTIVE COMPENSATION DESIGN

 - Facilitate discussion with the Board of Directors or Compensation Committee to set a compensation strategy for key executives.